38061027/38061027/README.md

-Olá, Sou José Augusto e estou em busca da primeira experiência!
+Olá, Sou José Augusto e estou em busca de um estágio

 <!---
 38061027/38061027 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.